wjakob/nanobind/docs/api_extra.rst

 .. cpp:function:: bool ndarray_check(handle h) noexcept

    Test whether the Python object represents an ndarray.

-Currently, the function considers NumPy, PyTorch, TensorFlow, and XLA arrays.
+   Objects with a ``__dlpack__`` attribute or objects that implement the buffer protocol are considered as ndarray objects.
+In addition, arrays from NumPy, PyTorch, TensorFlow and XLA are also regarded as ndarrays.

 .. cpp:class:: template <typename...
 Args> ndarray